varshav0119/MFTBR/README.md

 ### back-end: flask-crm/backend
 `pip3 install -r requirements.txt`

+#### Note
+If the above command fails due to:
+  * inability to find tensorflow 2.1.0, update Pip version to match above specification
-If the above command fails, or succeeds but on running the server some modules are missing, kindly install them manually and proceed.
+  * other reasons; or succeeds, but on running the server, some modules are missing: kindly install the modules listed in flask-crm/backend/requirements.txt manually to proceed

 ## Running
 ### back-end server: flask-crm/backend